National 4-H Conference

 The event provides youth the opportunity to acquire practical knowledge and skills to reinforce the attitudes and motivation that will give them a heightened sense of responsibility and capacity to connect with others as active member of society.
 Youth will engage in educational activities to explore, practice and master civic engagement skills and personal development to make a difference in their community, country and world.

 One or two adult chaperones will also be selected to accompany the delegation.
 Chaperones must be at least 21 years old and must be a registered volunteer.
 Interested adult volunteers and Extension Staff should contact Beth Hinshaw email@example.com

-Cost to attend is approximately $1700.
+Cost to attend is approximately $2000.
 4-H clubs, 4-H councils, local 4-H Foundations and local service groups have helped many delegates with this fee.
-Additional conference fees are sponsored by the Kansas Bankers Association and the Kansas 4-H Foundation.
+Additional conference fees are sponsored by the Kansas 4-H Foundation and their generous donors.